-- 6. Open the Universal 8000 Quant Setup in the SDPD Worksheet maker $\sqrt{2.2}$ (found on the FB network H:\Worksheets). - a.
+- 6. Open the Universal 8000 Quant Setup in the most current version of the SDPD Worksheet maker (found on the FB network H:\Worksheets). - a.
 The default spreadsheet shows the locations for the DNA standards ($50 \rightarrow 0.023$ ng/uL). - b.
 Fill out the "Sample Name" column with a list of the sample names.
 Note: Delete any unused rows below your samples (Highlight then Edit>Delete). - c.
 The Setup Spreadsheet should be saved as a .csv file type.
 This is accomplished by using the "Save as..." command from the File menu.
 The .csv file must be saved in the ImportData folder on the Qiagenuniversal hard drive.
-(Note: .csv file names should begin with the analysts' initials followed by case # (e.g. initials(XX-XXXXX).csv). - d.
+(Note: .csv file names should begin with the analysts' initials followed by case # (e.g. initials(XX-XXXXXX).csv).

+- d.
 When finished, the qPCR worksheet should be printed for your case notes. - e.
-Exit the SDPD Worksheet maker v2.2. $\overline{\nu}$

-- 7. Open $QiaSoft^{TM} v.5$ software (on the desktop).
+Exit the SDPD Worksheet maker. - 7.
+Open $QiaSoft^{TM} v.5$ software (on the desktop).
 Log in as "sdpd" and leave the password blank. - a.
-Under "applications" select "Forensic" in the drop-down menu (▼) and then select "Quantifiler Reaction Setup" - b.
-Click "Run" button (>).
+Under "applications" select "Forensic" in the drop-down menu (▼) and then select "SDPD Quantifiler Setup v1D". - b.
+Click "Run" button (▶).
 Follow the prompts from the protocol for preliminary setup. - c.
 Enter the number of samples (excluding DNA Standards). - d.
 Enter the appropriate .csv file name. - e.
 Check the .csv table to ensure correct setup sheet was selected. - f.
-The System Liquid bottle should be the dabove the minimum.
+The System Liquid bottle should be filled above the minimum.
 The protocol will not continue if liquid level is below minimum. - g.
-Enter whether the robot will be creating the DNA standard dilution (Yes/No). - h.
-Empty tip waste (if necessary). - i.
+The load check is optional. - h.
+Enter whether the robot will be creating the DNA standard dilution (Yes/No). - i.
+Empty tip waste (if necessary). - j.
 Refill the tip racks (if necessary).
-If tips run out the instrument will prompt you to refill later. - j.
-Place the 96-well optical plate on a splash-free support base in the appropriate location on the deck making sure to tape the sides of the plate to the base. - k.
-Place your DNA samples are appropriate order (according to the setup sheet filled in earlier).
+If tips run out the instrument will prompt you to refill later. - k.
+Place the 96-well optical plate on a splash-free support base in the appropriate location on the deck making sure to tape the sides of the plate to the base. - Place your DNA samples in the appropriate order (according to the setup sheet filled in earlier).
+A positive control (9947A for Quantifiler Human and 007 for Quantifiler Duo) and negative control (w/ 2uL TE or without) are highly recommended to be run along with your samples.
 You may use your printed copy to ensure the sample positions are correct.